 Sub Area 1 Masterplan for OKR 3 FM Conway welcomes the principle of increased retail frontages along Dunton Road.
 It is considered that storage and distribution facilities are achievable within the reprovided Conway Hub proposal, where a basement level is allowed to host residential-related infrastructure and services, alongside storage and industrial accommodation as part of the wider facility, if practicable.
 We support the general guidance around building materials and features reflecting the industrial nature of Mandela Way, but would encourage LB Southwark to consider allowing some flexibility within this to respond to the GLA's need for exceptional design quality for taller elements, where appropriate.
-Limited 733 Old Kent Road and 2-20 Devon Street, London SE15 1JL (OKR 18) Courtyard' arrangement of buildings for this this does not make best use of the site, and opreservation of the four storey building from being of Townscape Merit in the AAP.
-Althouthe gas holders to the north of OKR 18 are su Substances Consent and associated blast zon detrimental effect on progressing redevelope and could undermine achieving the redeveloof The consent and zones should be removed a Too great an emphasis has been placed on preserving local views of the now listed gas holder no.13.
+RPS Group Folgate Estates Limited 711-717 and 729- 733 Old Kent Road and 2-20 Devon Street, London SE15 1JL (OKR 18) Too great an emphasis has been placed on preserving local views of the now listed gas holder no.13.
 Greater emphasis should be placed on the long view south along Old Kent Road.
 We agree that tall buildings are appropriate in this general location, given the proposed Underground station on the former Toys R Us site.
 With respect to the proposed 'courtyard' arrangement of buildings for this part of OKR 18, we believe this does not make best use of the site, and does not facilitate preservation of the four storey building fronting OKR which is identified as being of Townscape Merit in the AAP.
 Although not referred to in the AAP, the gas holders to the north of OKR 18 are subject to Hazardous Substances Consent and associated blast zones.
 This is having a significant detrimental effect on progressing redevelopment schemes in these areas and could undermine achieving the redevelopment promoted by the AAP.
 The consent and zones should be removed as soon as possible.
 Note the inclusion for hotel accommodation in the western block of OKR 18.
 Landowners or developers Savills U+I Group Plc The Galleywall Trading Estate (currently not disignated as a site within the AAP).
-The Galleywall Trading Estate site has the potential for a significant mixed-Rep Received in 2017 use residential development, in which Camgate and the Church Commissioners are in agreement.
+The Galleywall Trading Estate site has the potential for a significant mixed-use residential development, in which Camgate and the Church Commissioners are in agreement.
 Redevelopment of the site for residential development could help to "boost significantly the supply of housing" as sought by Paragraph 47 of the NPPF and is considered to make the best use of this highly accessible brownfield location.
 In our view, the Galleywall Trading Estate site is isolated from the other sites and is surrounded by existing residential properties, which make it unsuitable for industrial uses and would fail to attract occupiers that could provide significant industrial employment.
 Our client continues to reaffirm by retaining the SPIL designation of the site, this would not maximise the many benefits of the site for the Borough or for London.
-Landowners or developers Gerald Eve LLP Greenspruce GP Limited Tesco (OKR 4) AAP 2 It is not clear how the Site Allocations will be prioritised by the LB Southwark in the event that the BLE is not delivered.
+Rep Received in 2017 Landowners or developers Gerald Eve LLP Greenspruce GP Limited Tesco (OKR 4) AAP 2 It is not clear how the Site Allocations will be prioritised by the LB Southwark in the event that the BLE is not delivered.
 This should be addressed.
 The housing priorities are not clear if the BLE is not delivered and it is suggested that "LBS could prioritise the delivery of the identified Site Allocations, such that specific strategic sites will be identified for development irrespective of BLE delivery".